F.C. COPENHAGEN HOME GAME TRAVEL ADVICE

 Or you can buy F.C.
 Copenhagen merchandise online here.

-Fan Shop opening hours (times may change due to coronavirus situation)
+Fan Shop opening hours

 (Also opens three hours before every home game)